 How to Use Retail Data Analytics

-Retail analytics can be a powerful tool for driving sales.
-In order to use them effectively, you will need to collect, examine, and interpret the analytics methodically.
+Retail analytics can be a powerful tool for driving sales, but to use them effectively, you’ll need to collect, examine, and interpret the analytics methodically.
 The hardest part about using retail analytics is not just making sure you have the data available, but knowing how to read it and how to turn that data into action.

-Here is how retail analytics work in four steps:
+Here is how retail analytics work in five steps:

-Before you can use retail analytics to drive sales, the first step is deciding what data points or performance metrics you want to measure.
-Especially if you are using a POS system, you will have lots of information at your fingertips all at once.
-However, it is best to focus on a few retail data points at a time and methodically measure a few small changes, instead of trying to track several variables at once.
+Before you can use retail analytics to drive sales, decide what data points or performance metrics you want to measure.
+If you’re using a POS system, you’ll have a huge volume of information at your fingertips all at once.
+However, it’s best to focus on a few retail data points at a time and methodically measure a few small changes—instead of trying to track several variables at once and getting overwhelmed.

-Once you have chosen specific metrics, the next step is collecting that data.
-Data collection is where a POS system will become your best friend.
+Once you choose specific metrics, start collecting that data.
+Data collection is where POS software will become your best friend.
 Many independent retailers try to track sales and customer transactions with spreadsheets.
-However, this takes a lot of time and manpower, and never yields as much information as a POS provides.
+However, this takes a lot of time and manpower and never yields as much information as a POS provides.
+Plus, if your business is online, you’ll be able to access everything you need from your existing ecommerce dashboard.

 Having these numbers alone can provide some initial insight into your business’ performance.
-To use these numbers to drive sales, you will want to plug them into one of the specific retail data analytics formulas below to get a more specific and actionable number.
-Then, create a set schedule for measuring your chosen analytics so you can track performance over time to see if you are improving or not.
+But to use these numbers to drive sales, you’ll need to plug them into one of the specific retail data analytics formulas below to get a more specific and actionable number.
+Then, create a set schedule for measuring your chosen analytics so you can track performance over time to see if sales are improving.

-Once you have determined what you will measure and when, use the information you collect to inform business decisions.
-For example, if you are collecting data around sales of specific product categories, see which categories are performing best.
+Once you determine what to measure and when, use the information you collect to inform business decisions.
+For example, if you’re collecting data around sales of specific product categories, see which categories are performing best.
 When it is time to buy merchandise, invest more in the product categories that have higher sales.

-There are dozens of specific retail analytics that business owners can use to evaluate performance and monitor progress.
-There are some specific retail data analytics that are especially helpful for driving sales.
-Many of these metrics can be used for online or brick and mortar businesses, but some are specific to certain sales channels.
+There are dozens of specific retail analytics that business owners can use to evaluate performance, monitor progress, and—most importantly—drive sales.
+Many of these metrics can be used for online or brick and mortar businesses, but with the bulk of sales moving online, we’ll provide some helpful insight into how you can use data in an ecommerce or multichannel retail setting.

-Here are the top 10 retail data analytics to drive sales and how to use them:
+Here are the top 11 retail data metrics to drive sales and how to use them:

 1. Average Transaction Value

 Average transaction value (ATV) is the typical amount a customer spends when they shop with you.
-This data point is useful for retail stores, online businesses, and even restaurants.
-Most POS systems can provide the average transaction on a daily, weekly, monthly, or even annual basis.
+This is an accessible metric for both brick and mortar and online stores because most POS systems can provide the ATV on a daily, weekly, monthly, or annual basis.
+Measuring larger time frames provides a more accurate ATV, but monitoring daily ATV can help coach and encourage employees at the moment.

 Total amount of sales / total number of sales = average transaction value (ATV)